 Saint Anthony’s Recognizes Breast Health Month

-(Alton, IL) – In recognition of October as Breast Health Awareness month, Saint Anthony’s Health Center is presenting two free Lunch & Learn sessions for both the community and the Health Center staff.
-To register, call 618-465-2264.
+(Alton, IL) – In recognition of October as Breast Health Awareness month, Saint Anthony’s Health Center is offering a variety of health educational and promotional events for the community.

-Dr. Alexander Ryan, Board Certified Radiologist, will talk about Mammography: What it Means to You on Thursday, October 9 at Noon in Saint Anthony’s Perpetual Help Center.
+“Saint Anthony’s Breast Health Month initiatives stress the importance of mammography and creates awareness of early detection and treatment options,” says Emily Albright, M.D., General & Minimally Invasive Surgeon on the medical staff at Saint Anthony’s.
+“For women of average risk, the American Cancer Society recommends regular mammograms starting at age 40 and continuing as long as a woman is in good health.”

 Get The Latest News!